JetBrains/jetbrains_guide/src/pages/tips/navbar-activate/index.md

   what you need, then the popup disappears.

 ---

+First in a six-part series on the Navigation Bar. *Next:* [Navigate Files With Navigation Bar](../navbar-navigate-files)

 Getting into the flow means stripping down your UI distraction (turn off the `Project` window and `Navigation Bar`) then going *keyboard-centric* to avoid